Blandford-Znajek process in vacuo and its holographic dual: -Dimensional Model

 The dual field strength \eqref{*simplest} has no $dz$ factor, and is invariant under $z$ translations, so it descends to a solution $F_3:=*_4 F$ in three-dimensional spacetime.
 The three-dimensional Hodge dual $*_3F_3$ is a 1-form, which is just the negative of the first factor of our original solution, \eqref{simplest}.
 In the remainder of this article, we shall focus on this example.
-Maintaining the convention that the vector potential is an inverse length, in three spacetime dimensions the Maxwell action written above should be multiplied by a constant with dimensions of length, $1/g^2$.
+Maintaining the convention that the vector potential is an inverse length, in three spacetime dimensions the Maxwell action written at the beginning of Sec.~\ref{IIB} should be multiplied by a constant with dimensions of length, $1/g^2$.
 We adopt units here with $g=1$.

 Dualizing interchanges electric and magnetic quantities, so we change our notation for the parameters accordingly: $Q:=-2\pi\psi_z$ is the electric charge of the solution, and $\dot\Phi:=-I$ is the $t$ derivative of the magnetic flux through a loop encircling the origin (or the magnetic monopole current).
-The constant $\O_F$ is now the ``angular velocity of the electric field lines", that is, the angular velocity of the frame in which the magnetic field (which in 2+1 dimensions is a pseudoscalar) vanishes (presuming the vector $\partial_t +\O_F\partial_\phi$ is timelike, which is here the case for large enough $r$).
-The three dimensional field and its dual are given by
+The constant $\O_F$ is now the ``angular velocity of the electric field lines", that is, the angular velocity of the frame in which the magnetic field (which in 2+1 dimensions is a spatial pseudoscalar) vanishes (presuming the vector $\partial_t +\O_F\partial_\phi$ is timelike, which is here the case for large enough $r$).
+The three dimensional field and its dual are given by\footnote{All stationary, axisymmetric vacuum solutions to Maxwell's equations in a 2+1 dimensional spacetime (with the same symmetry) have this form.}